Rural Municipality of Harrison

 The Rural Municipality of Harrison is a former rural municipality (RM) in the Canadian province of Manitoba.
 It was originally incorporated as a rural municipality on December 22, 1883.
 It ceased on January 1, 2015 as a result of its provincially mandated amalgamation with the RM of Park to form the Municipality of Harrison Park.
+In 1891, the Harrison subdistrict had a population of 437.